Aim:

 I/O configuration:

 The TRISx register is configured to set a pin as input or output.
 The High value (1) sets a pin as input pin and Low value (0) sets a pin as output.
-An easy way to remember this is to consider the resemblance of 1 with the letter I (for input) and 0 with the letter (for output).
+An easy way to remember this is to consider the resemblance of 1 with the letter I (for input) and 0 with the letter O (for output).

 For example suppose a switch is connected at RB0 and an LED is connected to RB7 of PortB.
 Now the pins 0 & 7 have to be configured as input and output respectively.
 So the bit TRISB0 is set to 1 to configure RB0 as input pin & bit TRISB7 is set to 0 to configure RB7 as output pin.